UniversityOfHelsinkiCS/gptwrapper/documentation/rag.md

 > The LLM essentially _decides_ whether a user's question requires RAG usage based on its Prompt, so it does not always use RAG even if the Prompt has Source Materials.
 > When RAG is used in an answer, the chat UI shows a message that RAG search is being performed using some search strings and once complete, the RAG search results are shown.
 > If these do not appear, RAG was not used.

+## Implementation

+CurreChat RAG consists of three main parts:

+1. Ingestion
+   - Inputted files are processed, indexed and stored in a database
+2. Search
+   - Given a search string, a search is performed over the database and text results are returned
+3. Tool-calling
+   - The search interface is made available to the chat LLM with suitable instructions